-In the year 1981, a children’s book called, Jumanji, was published by Chris Van Allsburg. (also known for writing The Polar Express, Zathura) Jumanji is about a mystical board game involving a player, who participates in the game, as the player progresses, the game manifests dangerous obstacles in which the player must survive, if he/she beats the game, everything will go back to normal.
-A Decade Later, a film adaptation of the book, gained further recognition with Robin Williams, headlining the picture.
+In the year 1981, a children’s book called, “Jumanji” was published by Chris Van Allsburg. (also known for writing The Polar Express, Zathura) Jumanji is about a mystical board game involving a player, who participates in the game.
+As the player progresses, the game manifests dangerous obstacles in which the player must survive, if he/she beats the game, everything will go back to normal.
+A Decade Later, a film adaptation of the book, gained further recognition with Robin Williams, (god bless his soul) headlining the picture.

-Jumanji was released in 1995.
-At the time of it’s release, the film received mixed reviews from critics.
+Jumanji was released in 1995. (same year Toy Story came out) At the time of it’s release, the film received mixed reviews from critics.
 A few years later, it became a cult classic among audiences who are 90’s Kids/90’s Babies.
-Ten Years Later, A film adaptation of Zathura, attempted to replicate the success from it’s predecessor, and it worked out pretty well.
+Ten Years Later, A film adaptation of “Zathura” directed by Jon Favreau, attempted to replicate the success from it’s predecessor, and it worked out pretty well.

 This article doesn’t contain any potential SPOILERS.
 You’re allowed to read this review.
 Is it still relevant?
 Well, let’s find out shall we?

 Positive: Robin Williams, Bonnie Hunt, Kirsten Dunst, & David Allen Grier, all did a great job on their respective performances.

 The High Concept/What If Scenario, about a board game coming to life in which a player must play the game by surviving several obstacles during a certain turn.